quelibrio/Web-Technologies-COMSM0104/README.md

 -change game to recipy

--implement POST SearchRecipy(String) -  returns list of recipyIds
+-implement POST SearchRecipy(String) -  returns list of of recipies with { recipyId, recipyName, recipyPictureLink }

 -implment POST GET Recipy(RecipyId)- list of the columns of the table

+-make it as different as possible to the previous project